This article covers:

 Any individual under the age of 18 is considered a minor in Washington and is protected by the state’s child labor policies.

-Although the minimum age of employment in Washington is 14, miniors under the age of 14 can be employed in theatre and as newspaper carriers, casual labor, wreath makers, unpaid volunteers for charities and non-profits organizations or as workers on a family-owned farm.
-Minors aged 12 and 13 can also work on farms to hand-harvest berries, bulbs, spinach and cucumbers only.
+Although the minimum age of employment in Washington is 14, minors under the age of 14 can be employed in theatre and as newspaper carriers, casual laborers, wreath makers, unpaid volunteers for charities and non-profit organizations, or as workers on a family-owned farm.
+Minors aged 12 and 13 can also work on farms to hand-harvest berries, bulbs, spinach, and cucumbers only.

 Work Permits for Minors in Washington

-All employers are required to secure a minor work permit for every workplace they employ one or more minors.
-To employ a minor under the age of 14, employes must also obtain superior court approval, a parental or school authorization form and a document with the minor’s proof of age.
+All employers are required to secure a minor work permit for every workplace where they employ one or more minors.
+To employ a minor under the age of 14, employees must also obtain superior court approval, a parental or school authorization form, and a document with the minor’s proof of age.

 What are the Working Hours for Minors in Washington?